jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 The **technology readiness levels (TRLs)**, initially developed at NASA during the 1970s and from there included by the European Commission's EU Horizon 2020 program (Mihaly, 2017), are a method for estimating the maturity of technologies during the acquisition phase of a program.
 They condition therefore any European project proposal and development and are currently a critical factor for research projects.
 The ASIO ontology takes advantage of this mini-ontology part of the SWEET ontology family by importing it.
 The SWEET [HTR](https://esipfed.github.io/stc/sweet_lode/humanTechReadiness.html) ontology is mapped to the ASIO ontology through the property `asio:hasTRL`.

+We can consider a temporary and sui generis semi-importation the usage of some classes and object properties belonging to the [ORKG ontology](https://gitlab.com/TIBHannover/orkg/orkg-ontology/-/blob/master/orkg-core.ttl) that we included in the core ontology, all of them having to do with research.

 ## 2.4. multilingualism in the core ontology